mario-digital/my_flow_app/my_flow_client/README.md

 **Key Points:**
 - Cookies are HttpOnly and Secure in production
-- `resources` array allows API access token retrieval
+- `resources` array allows API access token retrieval (make sure the same `LOGTO_RESOURCE` value is available to the FastAPI backend)
 - All secrets stay server-side

 #### 2. Protected Routes